Do Go On - 443 - The Theft of The Scream

 River dance.

-That's, river dance is where you can't move your hands at all.
+That's river dance is where you can't move your hands at all.

-Yeah, and that's the least cool part about it.
+And that's the least cool part about it.

-They're in town at the moment.
+To me, you're in town at the moment.

-Watch Dave eat his words.
+good, watch Dave eat his words.

 Yeah, they'd beat me up.